Kaohsiung, Taiwan Dragon and Tiger Pagodas at Lotus Pond.

 Suzuka Circuit Park

 In 2016, Suzuka Circuit Park was Taiwan’s first driving Theme Park.
-It is located inside a sports-themed amusement park and a huge shopping mall.
+It is located inside a sports-themed amusement park and a vast shopping mall.
 The full-scale kart course replicates the layout of the famous Suzuka Circuit in Japan.

 With all the needed facilities available on-site, a day at Suzuka Circuit Park is full of fun for the whole family.

-Kaohsiung Travel and Tour Packages
+Kaohsiung Travel Tour Packages You Should Try

 Zuoying Lotus Pond